JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 ### Extending DefaultActionGroup
 The [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) is an implementation of [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
 The `DefaultActionGroup` class is used to add child actions and separators between them to a group.
-This class is used if a set of actions belonging to the group does not change at runtime, which is the majority of cases.
+This class is used if a set of actions belonging to the group does not change at runtime.

 As an example, extend [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) to create the `CustomDefaultActionGroup` class in the `action_basics` code sample: